Information systems offer opportunities for enterprises and for people to communicate, learn, innovate and organize.

 Submit this document together with your other documents when you make your application.

-The following courses are included in the two-year master programme in Information Systems starting autumn semester 2017.
-All courses are 15 credits, except where noted.
+The following courses are included in the two-year master programme in Information Systems.

 After the education you could work with projects with the purpose to plan, design and introduce information systems intended to development businesses or organizations.